-Although the proposed change to A117.1 might seem like a step toward coordination of the accessibility standards with the other codes and standards affecting hardware operation, the 2013 California Building Code (CBC) includes language that is virtually identical to the 2010 ADA operable force requirements.
+Although the change to A117.1 might seem like a step toward coordination of the accessibility standards with the other codes and standards affecting hardware operation, the 2013 California Building Code (CBC) includes language that is virtually identical to the 2010 ADA operable force requirements.
 This edition of the CBC became effective January 1, 2014, and requires hardware to operate with 5 pounds of force, maximum.

 Given the change to the CBC and the delay in addressing the conflict within the 2010 ADA standards, there are projects where the 5-pound limit is being enforced for both lever-operated hardware and panic hardware.
 Consult your local code officials to determine the requirements for your project’s jurisdiction, and your preferred hardware manufacturers to understand the available options.